gitname/react-gh-pages/README.md

 - In this step, I'll add a [remote](https://git-scm.com/docs/git-remote) to the local repository.

-    That remote will be named `origin` and will point to the repository I created in step 1.
+    That remote will be named `origin` and will point to the repository I created in Step 1.
 The URL format is: `https://github.com/{username}/{repo-name}.git`

     ```shell
     $ git remote add origin https://github.com/gitname/react-gh-pages.git